yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by step - Continuous delivery in Azure DevOps.md

 ### Task 4: Build Automation with GitHub Registry

 Now that we have Docker images working locally, we can now work on the automation.
+First, we will create a workflow file using the GitHub interface.
+Then, we will use a YAML file with a more appropriate workflow for the structure of our repository.
+This task will end with a file named `docker-publish.yml` that will rebuild and publish Docker images as their respective code is updated.

 1. Select the `Actions` tab in your GitHub repository, find the `Publish Docker Container` workflow and select `Configure`.

     ![The Publish Docker Container workflow that defines the series of GitHub actions used to build and push a docker container to a GitHub Container Registry.](media/hol-ex1-task4-step5-1.png "Publish Docker Container workflow")

-2. Rename the file to `fabrikam-web.yml`.

-3. Change the image name to `fabrikam-web` and the registry to `ghcr.io/${{ github.actor }}`.
-This is the name of the container image that will be pushed to the GitHub Container Registry.
+2. Change the registry to `ghcr.io/${{ github.actor }}`.
+Replace the IMAGE_NAME line with `fabrikam-web`:

     ```yaml
     env: